ismnoiet/textToFormat/README.md

 # textToFormat
-A Nodejs Package to Convert any Plain text file to the X format(JSON,XML,SQL,CSV)
+A Node.js Package to Convert any Plain text file to the X format(JSON,XML,SQL,CSV).

 ![alt tag](https://raw.githubusercontent.com/ismnoiet/textToFormat/master/how.png)